0x00000042/wa-gun-law-summary/Legislative_Session_Start_FAQ.md

 12. The second chamber committee then decides to recommend passing, rejecting, or altering the bill
 13. The bill (and its replacement from the committee, if any) are read a second time to the second chamber at large
 14. The second chamber at large debates and amends the bill
-15. The final revision of the bill is read a third time and the second chamber at large votes on it
+15. The second draft of the bill is read a third time and the second chamber at large votes on it
-16. If the first and second chamber passed different variations of the bill, it goes to reconciliation where the two chambers hash out the differences and come to agreement on a final bill
+16. If the first and second chamber passed different variations of the bill, it goes to reconciliation where the two chambers hash out the differences and come to agreement on a final version
 17. The bill then goes to the Governor for signing
 18. If the Governor refuses, the legislature can override the veto by passing it by 2/3 vote in each chamber